logo dark logo light logo

 1. Call the lot and ask when the first or the next shipment will arrive.
 You may need to buy your tree a little early, but it will be the freshest possible.

-2. Do a needle pull test- gently hold a branch in your hand and slowly pull toward you.
+2. Make sure to do a needle pull test- gently hold a branch in your hand and slowly pull it toward you.
 If several needles end up in your hand, move on to another tree.
 The freshest trees will have needles that are firmly attached to the branch.

 3. Ask the lot attendant: where the tree is from, how long it’s been on the lot, and when it was cut.

-The more answers they have, the more you can be assured of buying the freshest tree possible.
+The more answers they have, the more you can make sure you are buying the freshest tree possible.
 For more tips on buying a Christmas tree from a lot, click here.

 3. Visit a Cut-Your-Own Tree Farm